Foxandxss/hello-lineman/README.md

 end
 ```

-Well, I have a task which upload my local *thin.yml* which is not in the repository (for obvious reasons).
-Since is not in the repository, I have it locally in my app.
+Well, I have a task which uploads my local *thin.yml* which is not in the repository (for obvious reasons).
+Since it is not in the repository, I have it locally in my app.
-It also upload the databaes config and my .rvmrc.
+It also uploads the databaes config and my .rvmrc.

 I make some symlinks and we are ready to go (with the Rails app).

-For the frontend, I have a task which install our app dependences and build the app.
-Then it moves the result into the /public folder and clean the lineman app.
-And then, it make some symlinks to make the Rails app aware of how the statics files are.
+For the frontend, I have a task which installs our app dependences and builds the app.
+Then it moves the result into the /public folder and cleans the Lineman app.
+And then, it creates some symlinks to make the Rails app aware of how the statics files are.

 You can use this like this: